marcobonici/marcobonici.github.io/blog/fisher-plot.md

 \toc

 ## Fisher Matrix
-The Fisher Matrix is a statistical tool that can be used to make _forecasts_, in order to make _experiment design_.

 You have an experiment that is going to collect some data $\boldsymbol{D}$ and you want to understand how precisely you are going to measure some parameters $\boldsymbol{\theta}$.
-Maybe you don't have yet collected data, started your experiment or even obtained the money to _build_ the experiment.How much precision will you gain by buying a finer piece of equipment?
+Maybe you don't have collected any data, started your experiment or even obtained the money to _build_ the experiment.
+How much precision will you gain by buying a finer piece of equipment?
 Is it worth it?
-Making a Fisher forecast can help you answer this question.
+Performing a Fisher forecast can help you answer these questions.

 In order to compute the Fisher matrix, you just need to know the likelihood of your data given the model parameters, $L(\boldsymbol{D}|\boldsymbol{\theta})$, and compute minus the